clab/dynet/swig/README.md

 an object graph of `Model`s, `Builder`s, and so on.
 On the Java side we expose `ModelLoader` and `ModelSaver` classes that wrap this functionality and allow complex serialization from Scala code.
-We also extendeded these classes to also serialize primitives and Java/Scala objects that implement `Serializable`:
+We also extended these classes to serialize primitives and Java/Scala objects that implement `Serializable`:

 ```scala
     val mod1 = new Model()